luapower/winapi/winapi.md

 ### Functions

-The "proc layer" is documented in the code, including API quirks and empirical knowledge, so do check out the source code.
+The "proc" layer is documented in the code, including API quirks and empirical knowledge, so do check out the source code.

 ## Modules